Skip to main content

 1. Get API credentials

-Before using the following examples, the Veracode CLI requires you to have working Veracode API credentials.
+Before using the following examples, the Veracode CLI requires you to have working API credentials.
 After generating credentials, you must configure them with the CLI.
 The examples below use environment variables, but you can use a configuration file as well.
 Veracode recommends that you store the credentials as secrets or masked variables depending on your CI/CD platform.

 2. Build your code